 - maintain records of all the telemarketing campaigns and preserve them up to 3 years.

 What happens if you do not comply?
-Depending on a country, lots of things may happen.
+Depending on the country, lots of things may happen.
 You can become a subject of massive fines, nationwide injunctions, disconnection from telecom resources, or even imprisonment if you are a repeat offender.

 How to stay out of trouble?

-Now that you know the basic laws and regulations, here are some handy tips as to how you can ensure compliance at all times.
+Now that you know the basic telemarketing laws and regulations, here are some handy tips as to how you can ensure compliance at all times.

 Check who you can call

 Generally, there are two basic regulatory schemes when it comes to telemarketing, opt-in and opt-out.
-Opt-in means that the recipient of telemarketing calls must give a prior consent for you to actually call them.
-Opt-out means that no prior consent is required; however, the recipient can request removal from future campaigns after the first call.
+Opt-in means that the recipient of telemarketing calls must give prior consent for you to actually call them.
+Opt-out telemarketing means that no prior consent is required; however, the recipient can request removal from future campaigns after the first call.
 Therefore, if your target country has implemented an opt-in system, you must be sure to get the updated call lists prior to making actual calls.
 For the countries with opt-out schemes, the routine is pretty simple, too.
 If you contact someone and they tell you not to call them again, you add their contact details to your blacklist and never bother this person again.
 Also, consult the national DNC registries a month before the campaign starts to avoid any fines.